-Strategy 4a: Review, adapt, and enhance the Council's funding programs to advance equity.
+Strategy 4a: Review, adapt, and enhance the Council's funding to advance equity.

-- 1. Help Tribes and EJ Communities Access Science Funding.
-Continue to consult with tribal and environmental justice communities to enhance tribal and EJ communities' participation in science solicitations.
+- 1. Promote Opportunities that Inform and Help Tribes and Environmental Justice Communities Access Science Funding.
+Continue to consult with tribal and environmental justice communities to enhance tribal and environmental justice communities' participation in science solicitations.
 (R, P) - 2.
-Establish Proposal Evaluation Criteria for EJ Issues.
+Establish Proposal Evaluation Criteria for Environmental Justice Issues.
 Create a framework for Delta science funding applicants and reviewers to consider how projects address environmental justice issues in relevant research.
 (R, P) - 3.
 Dedicate Delta Science Funding for Tribal and Environmental Justice Research.
-Set aside a portion of Delta science funding for tribal and environmental justice research topics to inform decision-making in the Delta.
+Explore the potential for Delta science funding for tribal and environmental justice research topics to inform decision-making in the Delta.
 (R, P, D) - 4.
-Explore a Climate Justice Technical Assistance Grant Program.
-Explore the development of a technical assistance grant program in the Delta focused on climate justice outcomes (i.e., EJ issues and climate adaptation strategies).
+Explore an Environmental Justice and Climate Technical Assistance Grant Program.
+Explore the development of a technical assistance grant program in the Delta focused on environmental justice issues and climate adaptation strategies.
 (D) - 5.
-Seek Delta-Specific EJ Appropriations.
-Identify opportunities to support Delta-specific EJ appropriations to the Legislature and Congress that are targeted toward EJ communities and achieving tribal and environmental justice outcomes in the Delta.
+Seek Delta-Specific Environmental Justice Appropriations.
+Identify opportunities to support Delta-specific environmental justice appropriations that work to address the issues and recommendations identified in this issue paper to the legislature and Congress.
 (R, P)